 5. Use More Pictures

 No matter how you use the internet, you should be using pictures.
 Does your business have social media accounts on all the biggest platforms?
-Make sure that your profile and cover photos are good, and try posting photos regularly to up your engagement.
+Make sure that your profile and cover photos are good, and try posting photos regularly to up your engagement, including activities that you are doing as a company.
 Have a newsletter through your site?
 You better be incorporating imagery into whatever you send out.
 Whether you use stock photos or original pieces, that old adage is true: a picture tells a thousand words.
-So make sure that you are using high quality imagery in everything your business does.
+So make sure that you are using high-quality imagery in everything your business does.

 6. Craft Headlines with Care

-Writing email subject lines, social media post headlines, or blog post titles is easy.
+Writing email subject lines, social media post headlines, or blog post titles are easy.
 But writing them well takes some care.
-If you want people to engage with your content, make sure that your headlines are well crafted and attention grabbing.
-Again, there is a well discussed science to creating good headlines, so we won’t get too into it here.
+If you want people to engage with your content, make sure that your headlines are well crafted and attention-grabbing.
+Again, there is a well-discussed science to creating good headlines, so we won’t get too into it here.
 Just remember that if you want your content to spark engagement, it needs to be crafted with care.
 And your headlines especially can’t be phoned in or thrown together.

 7. Think about SEO